 Throughput measures how much information or data actually gets delivered in a certain amount of time, taking latency, packet loss, jitter, network speed and other factors into account.
 So, bandwidth is the maximum data transfer capacity of a network, and throughput is how much data makes it to its destination successfully.
 To have high-performance of the network, data packets must reach their destination successfully.
 Otherwise, there will be service delays even with a substantial amount of bandwidth available.

 Streaming, gaming and other online activities on multiple devices simultaneously require more bandwidth to keep up.
 Therefore, the more bandwidth your internet provider delivers, the faster is the online experience.
 The FCC provides Mbps requirements based on digital activities, and the below table includes recommended bandwidth requirements for watching videos, video conferencing, gaming, and more.

 |Game Console Connecting to the Internet||3|

-Minimum Bandwidth required for HD, FHD (Full HD) and UHD (Ultra HD) video content
+Minimum Bandwidth required for HD, FHD (Full HD) and UHD (Ultra HD) video streaming

 |Resolutions||Required Bandwidth||Required Bandwidth|